Chapter256/sweden-quiz/README.md

 * Head to head remote play

 ## Technologies Used
+### Languages
-* HTML was used to create the content of the webpage
+- HTML was used to create the content of the webpage
-* CSS was used to style the webpage as well as specify the layout.
+- CSS was used to style the webpage as well as specify the layout.
-* JavaScript was used to create the interactions between the user and the webpage.
+- JavaScript was used to create the interactions between the user and the webpage.
+### Programmes used
+- Balsamiq was used to create the wireframe.
-* Gitpod was used as an editior to write and run the code.
+- Gitpod was used as an editior to write and run the code.
-* Github was used as a software hosting platform to keep the project in a remote location.
+- Github was used as a software hosting platform to keep the project in a remote location.
+- Chrome developer tools was used for troubleshooting and checking compability.
+- Am I responsive was used to test if the website was responsive on different screen sizes.
-* Font Awesome and Google font was used for font resource.
+- Font Awesome and Google font was used for font resource.

 ## Testing and Validation